Looking out and caring for one another are an important part of

 that we receive ourselves, and which unmerited we should pass on

-are learning to listen, respond, pray, accept, share, encourage
+continue to listen, respond, pray, accept, share, encourage

 and provide practical, caring support to each other.
 Part of our

-teaching over a number of weeks focussed on the 9 different
+teaching focussed on the 9 different

 aspects of the Fruit of the Spirit, love, joy, peace, patience,

-kindness, goodness, fidelity, gentleness and self-control
+kindness, goodness, faithfulness, gentleness and self-control

 addition to learning about our own responsibilities as